dmatthew/magento2-hover-image/README.md

 With this module you can set an image to be displayed when hovering over products on category pages.

-## Assigning Hover Image using Magento Import
+## Saving Product Hover Image using Magento Import

 To update the hover_image attribute on products for **existing images**: